ping8601/forage-lift-project-task2/README.md

-# Solution to Forage Lyft Program Task 2
+# Solution to Forage Lyft Program Tasks
-This repo has the solution to Forage Lyft Program Task 2
+This repo has the solutions to the tasks in Forage Lyft Program